iOS vs Android Development: What Is More Profitable for Your Business?

 For iOS, the situation is much more transparent.
 There is less diversity of device format, so it is not difficult to create mock-ups at the required scale.
 In addition, these mock-ups are facilitated by special device emulators (for example, the official Apple product, iOS Simulator, launched through Xcode), which allow specialists to test an application using various combinations of OS and hardware versions.

-Meanwhile, Android is ideal for creating MVPs, since the cost of the services of Android specialists in the global IT services market is slightly lower, with iOS developers on average charging around 20% more than Android developers.
+Meanwhile, Android is ideal for creating MVPs, since the cost of the services of an Android development company in the global IT services market is slightly lower, with iOS developers on average charging around 20% more than Android developers.

 Take a look at this web & mobile IoT solution for BMW dealer showroom services